Table of Contents

 There are also emojis added to make the question look user-friendly.

-1. Add answer variant: it's under the Question Text, which you would provide the user to choose from for the question text that you typed in above.
+It's under the Question Text, which you would provide the user to choose from for the question text that you typed in above.

 In the above image, you can see that there are two answer options and we can delete and create more.